kosli-dev/labs/lab-02-flows-and-trails.md

 **Add API key as a GitHub Secret:**

-1. Go to your forked repository on GitHub
+1. Go to your copy of the labs repository on GitHub
 2. Navigate to Settings → Secrets and variables → Actions
 3. Click "New repository secret"
 4. Name: `KOSLI_API_TOKEN`